-As of the date of signing, the Board comprised one executive director, 8 non-executives, 1 student member and 2 staff members; the overall gender balance on the Board was 6 male and 6 female members which meets the government recommendations with regards to gender split.
-In 2022/23 the only co-opted member was Mr Grenville Johnston, who sat on the Audit Committee prior to joining the board in February 2024.
+As of the date of signing, the Board comprised one executive director, 8 non-executives, 2 student members and 2 staff members; the overall gender balance on the Board was 6 male and 7 female members which meets the government recommendations with regards to gender split.
+In 2023/24 the only co-opted member was Mr Grenville Johnston, until he became a full member of the Board on 12 February 2024.

-The members who served on the Board of Management during 2022/23 and up to the date of approval of the annual report and financial statements are shown below, together with relevant Register of Interests:
+The members who served on the Board of Management during 2023/24 and up to the date of approval of the annual report and financial statements are shown below, together with relevant Register of Interests:

-Members Name Date Appointed End Tenure of Date Resigned Status of Appointment Committee Membership David Patterson 29/02/16 of of nt Principal Finance and General Purposes Chairs Staff Governance Jamie Wilson 1 23/06/22 26/06/26 20/06/24 Non-Executive Finance and General Purposes Stuart Cruickshank 01/08/21 31/07/25 Support Staff Staff Governance Remuneration Rebecca Dewis 23/06/22 22/06/26 Teaching Staff Learning, Teaching and Quality Staff Governance Remuneration Peter Graham (Chair) 07/07/16 15/03/26 31/03/23 Non-Executive Finance and General Purposes Chairs Remuneration Nominations Paul Mitchell 01/01/20 31/12/23 31/10/23 Non-Executive Staff Governance (Convener) Chairs Remuneration Nomination
+Members Name Date Appointed End of Tenure Date Resigned Status of Appointment Committee Membership David Patterson 29/02/16 Duration of contract of employment Principal Learning, Teaching and Quality Finance and General Purposes Chairs Staff Governance Jamie Wilson 1 23/06/22 26/06/26 20/06/24 Non-Executive Finance and General Purposes Stuart Cruickshank 01/08/21 31/07/25 Support Staff Staff Governance Remuneration Rebecca Dewis 23/06/22 22/06/26 04/10/24 Teaching Staff Learning, Teaching and Quality Staff Governance Remuneration Paul Mitchell 01/01/20 31/12/23 31/10/23 Non-Executive Staff Governance (Convener) Chairs Remuneration Nomination